From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Discussion

 \subsection{The Superspace Diffusion Framework}

 The derivations that follow from axioms A1--A4 constitute the Superspace Diffusion Framework.
-The superspace diffusion hypothesis (Eq.~\ref{eq:stochastic_metric}) is one consequence.
-At galactic scales, the Mori--Zwanzig coarse-graining of the superspace Fokker--Planck equation (Proposition~\ref{prop:mz-sketch}) yields non-parametric predictions for the statistical distribution of gravitational acceleration; these consequences are developed in subsequent work.
+The superspace diffusion hypothesis (Eq.~\ref{eq:stochastic_metric}) is one implication.
+For example, at galactic scales, the Mori--Zwanzig coarse-graining of the superspace Fokker--Planck equation (Proposition~\ref{prop:mz-sketch}) yields non-parametric predictions for the statistical distribution of gravitational acceleration.
+Derivations and implications of contact with observational data in galactic kinematics, cosmology, horizon physics, emergence of classicality, particle physics, information theoretics, and foundational physics and mathematics are presented in the research navigator~\cite{Navigator2026}.

 The Superspace Diffusion Framework extends the $\sigma$-continuum from an empirical observation to a formal structure through a theorem chain (Appendix~C) derived from the fluctuation--dissipation theorem, the equivalence principle, and the massless mode structure of linearised gravity.